Foreign policy of the second Trump administration: Cuba

 In one of his first acts of his second administration, Trump reinstated Cuba as a state sponsors of terrorism, reversing an action made by President Biden in the weeks prior in exchange for political prisoners.
 He also restored a list of "restricted entities" established during his first administration.
 First Secretary of the Communist Party of Cuba Miguel Díaz-Canel referred to the moves as "an act of arrogance and disregard for truth."

 Later in January 2025, Trump announced he would use the Guantanamo Bay detention camp as a holding facility for up to 30,000 criminal migrants amidst his administration's efforts of mass deportation across the United States.
 Defense Secretary Pete Hegseth specified that the facility would be run by the U.S. Immigration and Customs Enforcement and will be used as "temporary transit" in order to "humanely move illegals...back to the countries where they came from in a proper process."
 Flights carrying migrants to Guantanamo began on February 4, with the first consisting of 10 suspected members of Tren de Aragua out of El Paso, Texas.

+In January 2026, Trump signed an executive order that would allow the US to impose tariffs on imports from countries supplying Cuba with oil.
+The administration claimed that Cuba has links to Hamas and Hezbollah and represents "an unusual and extraordinary threat to US national security and foreign policy".
+UN human rights experts called the executive order, "a serious violation of international law and a grave threat to a democratic and equitable international order".

+In March 2026, the Cuban government confirmed it was in talks with the administration.